FUTURE & RESILIENCY

 Through the cooperative efforts of local government, local economic development organizations, the Catawba Regional Council of Governments, and the U.S. Economic Development Administration, the practice of proactively planning for future growth has accelerated in recent years throughout the region.

-While many of these planning projects would normally be cost prohibitive for smaller jurisdictions, the Catawba Regional Economic Development District has been able to leverage its ties to state, federal, and local public and private entities to lessen the burden on local government.
-This often times yields a cost-sharing model consisting of private economic development groups, EDA grants, and local money.
-This practice not only reduces the financial burden for the local government but also encourages participation and input on the project from both public and private sector alike.
+While many of these planning projects would usually be cost-prohibitive for smaller jurisdictions, the Catawba Regional Economic Development District has leveraged its ties to state, federal, and local public and private entities to reduce the burden on local government.
+This often yields a cost-sharing model consisting of private economic development groups, federal/state grants, and local money.
+This practice not only reduces the financial burden for the local government but also encourages participation and input on the project from both the public and private sectors alike.

-Counties throughout the Economic Development District have expressed interest in similar work as they identify and respond to growth pressures and look to market and develop more diverse areas across the region.
+Counties throughout the Economic Development District have expressed interest in similar work.
+They, too, identify and respond to growth pressures and seek to market and develop more diverse areas across the region.